downlinko/downlinko.github.io/_posts/development/python/2018-10-01-download-install-anaconda-windows.md

 You can change the installation location by clicking on the `Browse…` button.

-> Do not install Anaconda to a directory path that contains spaces or special characters.
+> Do not install Anaconda in a directory that contains spaces or special characters.

-For this example we keep the default install location in the users home folder.
+For this example, we keep the default install location in the user's home folder.

 <img src="{{ site.url }}/assets/images/posts/development/python/anaconda-install-location.png" alt="anaconda install location">